-How to write a good formal and informal letter in WAEC, GCE, WASSCE: Here are all you need for you write A good letter in your 2021/22 WAEC exam and make a good grade in your essay writing and your English paper in general as well as how to an application letter for collection of original waec certificate
+How to write a good formal and informal letter in WAEC, GCE, WASSCE: Here are all you need to you write A good letter in your 2022/23 WAEC exam and make a good grade in your essay writing and your English paper in general as well as how to an application letter for collection of original waec certificate

 The majority of students are not aware of the fact that letter writing in WAEC does fetch more marks than other essay writings.

 Mind you, if you want to know how to write a good essay in the WAEC exam, then I recommend you read my post on how to write a good WAEC standard essay

 There is a saying that “Heaven helps those who help themselves” lack of seriousness in some students has led them to the wrong path.
 An external examination is one of the easiest exams to pass and yet very difficult to overcome, Hence, we have to help ourselves out if we really aim for the best.

 Important Links you should check

 Let me start from here, It is a pity that some students do not really work hard on how to develop their essay writing skills by making research on some hints needed to write a good letter, or rather, they don’t take it seriously.
 Why some do this may be, because they feel they know the right thing to do, whereas, they might not have the slightest idea of what WAEC LETTER writing is all about.

 All thanks to my tutorial teacher who made me realize that letter writing is easy to pass if you know the hints on how to write a good letter and it’s is the easiest way to earn free marks in the WAEC use of English exam.

 Let me list some of these important things examiners look at when grading your WAEC letters before I will talk more about them.

 - Body of the letter